 It is essential that everyone takes responsibility to ensure that the care provided is carried out in a safe manner.
 All staff should have training on hand hygiene, it is best practice that this is provided on a regular basis, e.g. annually.

-When caring for residents in relation to COVID-19 or any other new emerging infections, staff should refer to national infection prevention and control guidance.
+When caring for residents in relation to any new or emerging infections, staff should refer to national infection prevention and control guidance.